pavel-kirienko/o1heap/README.md

 - For some well-known compilers the macro automatically expands into appropriate branch weighting intrinsics.
 For example, for GCC, Clang, and ARM Compiler, it expands into `__builtin_expect((x), 1)`.
-- For other compilers it expands into the original expression with no modifications: `(x)`.
+- For other (unknown) compilers it expands into the original expression with no modifications: `(x)`.

 ## Development

 ### Dependencies

-The following tools should be available locally to engage in library development:
+The following tools should be available locally to conduct library development:

 - GCC v9 or newer.
 - Clang and Clang-Tools v9 or newer.